Topological and magnetic properties of the interacting Bernevig-Hughes-Zhang model: Results

 Finally, to explore non-local magnetic properties, we compute the real-space spin-spin correlation $S(d)$ defined as:

 and the corresponding spin structure factor $S(\mathbf{q})$,

 where $\#(d)$ is the number of sites separated by the distance $d$.
-The structure factor is shown in Fig.~\ref{Fig: Magnetic properties m=3.0, U!=0}(c), and it provides a clear picture of the magnetic phases in the system:~(i) it confirms the presence of the NM phase for $U\leq 6.5$,~(ii) for $6.5<U<8.5$ the system is paramagnetic (PM) as there is no dominant magnetic ordering present; and~(iii) for $U\geq 8.5$ the system is antiferromagnetic (AFM) with dominant $(\pi,\pi)$ ordering.
-Additionally it is worth pointing out that the AFM correlations appears before than the MI phase: AFM ordering is observable at $U=8.5$, while the MI appears at $U=9.5$.
+The structure factor is shown in Fig.~\ref{Fig: Magnetic properties m=3.0, U!=0, 8x4}(c), and it provides a clear picture of the magnetic phases in the system:~(i) it confirms the presence of the NM phase for $U\leq 6.5$,~(ii) for $6.5<U<8.5$ the system is paramagnetic (PM) as there is no dominant magnetic ordering present; and~(iii) for $U\geq 8.5$ the system is antiferromagnetic (AFM) with dominant $(\pi,\pi)$ ordering.
+Additionally it is worth pointing out that the AFM correlations appears before than the MI phase: AFM ordering is observable at $U=8.5$, while the MI appears for $U>9.0$.
+Note that the vertical dashed lines in Fig.~\ref{Fig: Magnetic properties m=3.0, U!=0, 8x4}(a-c) serves as an indicator of a qualitative change in observed quantities and does not represent a thermodynamic limit phase boundary.

-Figure~\ref{Fig: Magnetic properties m=3.0, U!=0}(d) presents a real-space picture of the magnetic and non-magnetic phases for fixed $m=3.0$.
+Figure~\ref{Fig: Magnetic properties m=3.0, U!=0, 8x4}(d) presents a real-space picture of the magnetic and non-magnetic phases for fixed $m=3.0$.
 The spin-spin correlations also provides a confirmation of the paramagnetic (PM) phase, where $S(d)$ lacks any signatures of long-range ordering.
 Additionally, it highlights the onset of the antiferromagnetic (AFM) phase at $U=8.5$.
 We note that the spin-spin correlations are computed for the entire cells, and we have observed a consistent behavior across individual orbitals for all magnetic and non-magnetic regimes within our calculations.
+We note that interaction results, covering both the charge and magnetic properties discussed in this section, as well as the topological properties addressed in the subsequent section for $m=3.0$ in $8\times 4$ cylinders are in alignment with those observed for their $4\times 4$ counterparts.
+The equivalent results for the smaller cylinders are included in Appendix~\ref{Sec: 4x4 Results at m=3.0} for completeness.